madzadev/cropper/README.md

-Introducing Cropper - An online image cropper for developers Image resolutions and aspect ratios should be the last things you worry about.
+# Introducing CropScore - An online image cropper for developers
+Image resolutions and aspect ratios should be the last things you worry about.

 ## About